civican/legisinfo/44-1/bills/C-29/bill_text.md

     other peoples in Canada;

-    Indigenous organizations, as defined in section 2 of the `Department of Indigenous Services Act`, **to reflect the diversity of arrangements that govern relationships between Indigenous communities and the Government of Canada**;
+    Indigenous organizations, as defined in section 2 of the `Department of Indigenous Services Act`, to reflect the diversity of arrangements that govern relationships between Indigenous communities and the Government of Canada;

     youth, women, men and gender-diverse persons;

     various regions of Canada, including urban, rural and remote regions;

-    Indigenous persons whose first or second language is French; and
+    Indigenous persons whose first or second language learned is French; and

     survivors of Canadian residential schools or their descendants.